ailon/markerjs/README.md

 You don't have to use marker.js with its built-in toolbar.
 It's perfectly understandable that often you'd rather integrate annotation functionality into your own UI.
 And you may also want to limit available marker types according to your requirements.

 marker.js has you covered.
-Instead of calle `MarkerArea.show()` like described above, call `MarkerArea.open()`, then call one of the following methods from your UI to perform whatever action you are after:
+Instead of calling `MarkerArea.show()` like described above, call `MarkerArea.open()`, then call one of the following methods from your UI to perform whatever action you are after:

 - `addMarker(markerType)` - call `addMarker` to place a new marker of the `markerType` type into the marker area.
 Currently supported marker types are:
     - `ArrowMarker` - arrows,